Goals and alternatives

 tyro

-Note that other libraries are generally aimed specifically at only one of dataclasses (datargs, simple-parsing, argparse-dataclass, argparse-dataclasses, dataclass-cli, clout, hf_argparser, pyrallis, yahp), custom structures (tap), or functions (typer) rather than general types and callables, but offer other features that you might find critical, such as registration for custom types (pyrallis), built-in approaches for serialization and config files (tap, pyrallis, yahp), and opportunities for integration with fields generated using standard argparse definitions (simple-parsing).
+Other libraries are generally aimed specifically at only one of dataclasses (datargs, simple-parsing, argparse-dataclass, argparse-dataclasses, dataclass-cli, clout, hf_argparser, pyrallis, yahp), custom structures (tap), or functions (typer, defopt) rather than general types and callables, but offer other features that you might find critical, such as registration for custom types (pyrallis), built-in approaches for serialization and config files (tap, pyrallis, yahp), and opportunities for integration with fields generated using standard argparse definitions (simple-parsing).

 Our API is designed to be used to configure general applications and computational experiments written in Python, but intentionally tries to avoid building a full configuration framework (for example, hydra).
 These frameworks can typically be broken into three components with varying levels of integration, which include syntax and logic for (1) defining configurable fields, (2) saving and choosing between a set of base configurations, and (3) overriding configurable values at the command-line.